Outdoor Kitchen Trends to Watch in 2026

 Sustainable and Natural Materials Keep Gaining Ground

 Reality check: Some natural materials need more upkeep outdoors.
-A strong cabinet material (like HDPE) helps you enjoy the natural look and texture, without building your kitchen around maintenance.
+A strong cabinet material helps you enjoy the natural look and texture, without building your kitchen around maintenance.

 Multi-functional Zones Turn Kitchens into Outdoor “Living Rooms”